Frequently Asked Questions

 Within those parameters, our goal is to deliver programs that reflect the community’s needs and interests while promoting a better understanding of the many cultures within our neighborhood and the city at large.

-Examples of programs we held are historical portrayals of Rachel Carson, Louisa May Alcott and Florence Nightingale.
+Examples of programs we held are historical portrayals of Rachel Carson, Louisa May Alcott, and Florence Nightingale.
 We’ve also addressed topics such as seasonal cooking, birdwatching, and the environment.
-In 2020, we commemorated the 100thanniversary of the 19th Amendment Programs with actors playing the roles of Illinois suffragettes.
+We commemorated the 100th anniversary of the 19th Amendment Programs with actors playing the roles of Illinois suffragettes.
+We’ve also presented voter information programs and a civic literacy program about how to reach your government representatives.
+We’ve celebrated the freedom to read by sponsoring City Lit Theater’s “Books on the Chopping Block” presentation during Banned Books Week.

 We also talk about books.
-The No Book Club, currently virtual, began in August 2016 and is our longest-running program.
+The No Book Club, began in August 2016 and is our longest-running program.
+We offer both virtual and in person gatherings.
 At The No Book Club, participants talk informally for a few minutes about ANY book they’re reading or read.
-Meetings are held 1-2 p.m. on the last Monday of the month except during May, November, and December.
+Virtual meetings are held 1-2 p.m. on the last Monday of the month except during May, November, and December; in person meetings are held the second Friday of every month at 10: a.m. at the Edgewater Library on the 2nd floor in the Betty A. Barclay Community Room.

-Our meetings are held 10-11 a.m. on the fourth Saturday of the month, except in May and November when they’re held on the third Saturday; we generally do not meet in December.
-The meetings are held on the Zoom platform.
+Our meetings are held 10-11 a.m. on the fourth Saturday of the month, except in May and November, when they’re held on the third Saturday; we generally do not meet in August and December.
+Meetings are usually in person at the Edgewater Branch Library, 6000 N. Broadway, 2nd Floor, Betty A. Barclay Community Room; please check the calendar listings on the home page to confirm.

 When does Friends of the Edgewater Library meet?

-Current committees are Book Sale, Bylaws, Community Relations, Communications, Membership, and Program.
+Current committees are Book Sale, Bylaws, Community Engagement, Communications, Membership, Nominations and Program.

 What are the group’s committees?